 A remediation level of 100 pg/g TEQ (about 10 times the cleanup level) for dioxins/furans has been selected at the LL Apartments Parcel.
-This level was determined by considering the relationship between soil volume excavation and reduction in site-wide dioxins/furans TEQ mass concentration shown on Figure 3.2.
+This level was determined by considering the relationship between soil volume excavation and reduction in site-wide dioxins/furans TEQ mass concentration shown on Figure 3.3.
 If the remediation level was set at less than 100 pg/g TEQ, a disproportionate increase in excavation volume, and hence in cost, is required to achieve a lower dioxins/furans TEQ concentration of soil left on-site (refer to WAC 173-340-360(e) and discussion in Section 5.0).

 In the context of the Site, soil present on the LL Apartments Parcel with dioxins/furans TEQ concentrations exceeding the remediation level will be excavated and sent to an off-site disposal facility.
-Soil with dioxins/furans TEQ concentrations less than the remediation level will be contained on-site.
+Soil with dioxins/furans TEQ concentrations less than the remediation level will be contained on-site to prevent exposure.
+Institutional controls to provide for maintenance of the containment will be included in an environmental covenant.

-3.6.2.2 Lora Lake Parcel
+3.3.1.3 Lora Lake Parcel

 Only dioxins/furans and lead concentrations in soil on the LL Parcel exceed their cleanup levels.
 The other COC concentrations are less than their cleanup levels.
-A technical memorandum describing dioxins/furans TEQ concentrations in LL Parcel Soil was submitted to Ecology in August 2013 (Floyd|Snider 2013b).
+A technical memorandum describing dioxins/furans TEQ concentrations in LL Parcel soil was submitted to Ecology in August 2013 (Floyd|Snider 2013).
 Refer to RI/FS Figure 4.2 for maximum lead concentrations measured in soil at the LL Parcel.

-Lead exceeded its cleanup level of 50 milligrams per kilogram (mg/kg) in 2 of the 19 soil samples collected in which lead was measured, at concentrations of 58 and 64 mg/kg.
+Lead exceeded its cleanup level of 50 mg/kg in 2 of the 19 soil samples collected in which lead was measured, at concentrations of 58 and 64 mg/kg.
 These concentrations were in the surface soil.

-Dioxins/furans exceeded the cleanup level of 5.2 pg/g in 10 of the 29 soil samples collected.
-It exceeded twice the cleanup level in 5 of 10 soil samples collected.
+Dioxins/furans exceeded the cleanup level of 5.2 pg/g TEQ in 10 of the 29 soil samples collected.
+It exceeded twice the cleanup level in 5 of 10 exceeding soil samples.

-Whether the dioxins/furans concentrations detected in the soil sampled from the LL Parcel are related to historical industrial operations or to general urban background concentrations is unclear.
+Whether the dioxins/furans concentrations detected in the soil sampled from the LL Parcel are related to historical industrial operations or to general urban background concentrations cannot be determined.

-3.6.3.3 1982 Dredged Material Containment Area
+3.3.1.4 1982 Dredged Material Containment Area

-Soil COC concentrations were all less than their cleanup levels, which are based on industrial land use.
+Soil COC concentrations at the DMCA were all less than their cleanup levels, which are based on industrial land use.
 Soil within the DMCA was dredged from Lora Lake in 1982.

-3.6.2 Groundwater
+3.3.2 Groundwater

-The only well on-site that had a substantial exceedance of the dioxins/furans cleanup level is located in the concrete sump area (Well MW-1) where barrel-washing activities occurred and dioxins/furans TEQ soil concentrations are highest.
-The highest dioxins/furans TEQ groundwater concentration was about 6.5 times its cleanup level.
-Arsenic was almost 3 times its cleanup level at this location (refer to Figure 3.1).
+The only well on-site that had an exceedance of the dioxins/furans cleanup level is located in the concrete sump area (Well MW-1) where barrel-washing activities occurred and dioxins/furans TEQ soil concentrations are highest.
+The highest dioxins/furans TEQ groundwater concentration was approximately 5.7 times its cleanup level.
+Arsenic was almost 3 times its cleanup level at this location (refer to Figure 3.2).